Tyrol - North-Eastern Tyrol Tips

 By the time the Ice Age reached the Alps, most of the local vegetation consisted of fir trees and various species of broad-leaved trees.
 Then, during this period, plant species from northern Europe migrated to those areas north of the Alps that were free of glaciers.
 Certain mountains peaked out through the glaciers like islands and, as a result, gained a flora and fauna distinct for this period.

 Arctic species of plants often found new ground in the Alps and visa versa - the Ice Age was a period of exchange between alpine and arctic ecosystems.
 This included both plants and animals: fauna you would consider to be typically Alpine today consists of animals that have migrated from the Caucasian Mountains, the Baltic region and arctic Europe.

 The countryside is rich in birds of prey; in particular harrows and falcons, and the European golden eagle population has increased in recent years.
 Mountain jackdaws are also well represented.

-Amongst the more common mountain plants are members of the Alpine carnation (Dianthus alpinus) and the bright red and pink Alpine rose (Rose alpina).
-The rare and heavily protected Edelweiß is one of the best-known European Alpine flowers.
-Its name derives from German edel (meaning noble) and weiß (meaning white).
-A further Alpine gem that thrives in this perfect setting is the stunningly blue gentian (Gentiana verna).
+Wildflowers of the Tyrolean mountains include the pink and bright red Alpine rose (Rose alpine) and the Alpine carnation (Dianthus alpinus).
+The heavily protected – and very rare - Edelweiß is one of the most famous European Alpine flowers.
+Its name derives from the German words edel (meaning noble) and weiß (meaning white).
+A further well-known Alpine gem that thrives in this perfect environment is the stunningly blue Alpine gentian (Gentiana verna).